VelzckC0D3/VelzckC0D3/README.md

 <br></br>
 My goal is to learn how to become a full-stack developer and be a valuable asset to any team I join.
 <br></br>
-If you're interested in collaborating or have any questions, feel free to reach out to me.
+If you're interested in contacting me or have any questions, feel free to reach out to me, also I'm available to work with you right away.
 I'm excited to connect with like-minded individuals and continue growing as a programmer.
 </samp>
 <br></br>
 <br></br>